 My name is Emily.
 If you've followed me for a while, you probably already know a lot about me.
 I love photography, I'm crafty, and I believe that every animal is worth saving.
 As you might also know, I'm a recent college grad working full time!

-In the past two years alone since deciding to turn my hobby, The Foster Farm, into a 501(c)(3) non-profit organization, I've rescued and rehomed over 200 stray, feral, neglected or abused, homeless pets.
+In the past three years alone since deciding to turn my hobby, The Foster Farm, into a 501(c)(3) non-profit organization, I've rescued and rehomed over 300 stray, feral, neglected or abused, homeless pets.
 Throughout my lifetime, the number soars to well over 500.